Curtis Good: Newcastle United

 In July 2012, Good, having been granted a work permit, joined English Premier League club Newcastle United on a six-year deal for a reported transfer fee of $600,000 AUD.
 Good was named on the substitute bench for the first time for the senior side in the defeat away to Manchester City in March 2013.
 He made his debut for Newcastle in their 2–0 League Cup win over Morecambe on 28 August 2013.

 Bradford City loan

 In November 2012, after several appearances for Newcastle's reserves, Good signed on loan for Bradford City.
 He made his senior debut in English football for The Bantams in a 1–1 draw against Brentford in the second round of the FA Cup.
 He was not registered by the 12pm deadline on the day of the game, causing Bradford City to initially be removed from the FA Cup.
-This was however reduced to a £1000 fine on appeal.
-In February 2013, Good appeared for Bradford in the 2013 Football League Cup Final at Wembley, won 5–0 by Premier League opponents Swansea City.
-Good was substituted at half-time.
+This was however reduced to a £1,000 fine on appeal.
+In February 2013, Good appeared for Bradford in the 2013 Football League Cup Final at Wembley as half-time substitute, won 5–0 by Premier League opponents Swansea City.